-Anfield is the home to Liverpool Football Club, and is one of the most famous stadiums in the World.
-The ground itself consists of four stands; The Kop, Centenary, Anfield Road and Main Stand.
+Anfield is the home to Liverpool Football Club, and is one of the most famous stadiums in the world.
+The ground itself consists of four stands; The Kop, Centenary Stand, Anfield Road End and Main Stand.

 The Spion Kop was a mighty terrace behind one of the goals at Anfield.
 It was built in 1906, as a reward to the fans after Liverpool had clinched their second league championship.
 It was an enormous structure, capable of holding as many as 25,000 supporters.
 It had 100 steps and towered above the Walton Breck Road behind the ground.
 The name came from a small hill in South Africa known as Spion Kop where in January 1900, during the Boer war, a battle left hundreds dead.
 Many of the soldiers killed came from Lancashire regiments with a strong contingent from Liverpool.
 The Liverpool Echo was the first to suggest calling it the Kop.